Brachytherapy for prostate cancer

 On this page:

 Brachytherapy is a type of radiotherapy, which uses tiny radioactive pellets or seeds put inside your prostate.

 The seeds release radiation slowly over a number of months.
 The radiation destroys prostate cancer cells.
 The seeds are not removed and the radiation fades away over time.

 The aim of brachytherapy is to fully cure your prostate cancer.

-HDR brachytherapy uses a high dose of radiation.
-Instead of using permanent seeds, a temporary source of radiation is inserted into the prostate gland for a few minutes.
+High dose-rate (HDR) brachytherapy: Instead of using permanent seeds, a temporary source of radiation is inserted into the prostate gland for a few minutes.